-The first half of 2021 promises a ton of excellent new books that will be released!
-Here are 40 of our most anticipated books of Spring 2021 for Christian Readers…
+The first half of 2022 promises a ton of excellent new books!
+Here are 50 of our most anticipated books of Spring 2022 for Christian Readers…

 *** Love Books?
 Sign up now for our email newsletter and get all the best book news, reviews, and sales in your inbox!
 (PLUS, get a free ebook for signing up…)